Kane-dylan/web_tute/git_github.md

-git branch // for checking branches git checkout  -b (branch name)  // cheating a new branch and switch to it git diff --staged //it defers the
+git branch // for checking branches git checkout  -b (branch name)  // cheating a new branch and switch to it git diff --staged/HEAD  //it defers the  same  file in different timeline git log & git log --oneline  //for checking git commit logs in multiLine & oneLine